jackbandy/data-science-fun/docs/ethics-in-data-science/07-glossary.md

 TK: terms used throughout the book, with definitions and pointers to relevant chapter(s).

+Alternative hypothesis ($H_a$)
+: The hypothesis that contradicts the null hypothesis.

 [Aristotle's four causes]{#four-causes}
 : TK — four different ways that one thing can explain another thing: the *material cause*, *formal cause*, *efficient cause*, and *final cause* [Source: @sep-aristotle-causality]

 Campbell's Law
 : The notion that social indicator metrics often become corrupt and unreliable when used for high-stakes decision-making.
 Examples include standardized test scores (Campbell's example), mortality scorecards for surgeons [@dranove_report_cards_2003], and sales quotas tied to compensation [@cfpb_wells_fargo_consent_order_2016].
 See @sec-campbells-law.
 [Source: @campbell1979assessing]